 Your fish will be more bothered about how much light they get throughout the day, and by turning the light off at night, you will allow your fish to rest peacefully.

 Be aware that some fish may be averse to strong light, so checking any fish’s particular needs is always wise.

 If you keep your aquarium lighting cycle natural, you will, in turn, observe the most natural behavior from your fish, both during the day and at night.

-If you have a fish tank with access to sunlight, you should make sure that your tank is kept away from direct sunlight.
-When sunlight passes through glass, it becomes magnified and will generate more heat, which will significantly warm the aquarium’s water.
+If you have a fish tank with access to sunlight, you should ensure your tank is kept away from direct sunlight.
+When sunlight passes through glass, it becomes magnified and generates more heat, significantly warming the aquarium’s water.

 Ultraviolet rays are largely filtered out when passing through glass, so they are unlikely to pass through your window and then your fish tank glass, but during the summer months, a fish tank can become much too hot, far beyond the temperatures your fish will be used to.

-Unlike in the wild, where fish can swim deeper to escape the heat, instead, they will have nowhere to go and will probably die.
+Unlike in the wild, where fish can swim deeper to escape the heat, they will have nowhere to go and probably die.
 Overnight, the tank will cool drastically, and these swings in temperature will not be good for any fish.

 If your fish tank can be kept away from direct sunlight and still get enough natural light from a window, an internal light will not be necessary.
 I prefer to use tubes as they are designed to give the right amount of light, and I will use them in conjunction with natural sunlight.